Microwave body warmer collection

 Firstly, check that the microwave and turntable are clean and free from dirt and grease.
 Place the microwave warmer in the middle of the turntable and check that it can rotate freely.
 If it cannot, it is important to fold or reposition it so that the heat is spread evenly and there isn’t any dangerous overheating.

-It is important to realise that microwave body warmers may have different instructions, so read these carefully before you start heating.
+It is important to realise that microwave wheat bags may have different instructions, so read these carefully before you start heating.

 Some instructions will also recommend you to place a beaker of water in the microwave for best results, but all will advise against immersing your microwave warmer in water before placing it in the microwave.

-Once heating is complete, open the microwave and wait for at least 30 seconds or as per the instructions.
-At this point, have a quick touch to check whether it is comfortable to use.
+Once heating is complete, open the microwave and wait for at least 30 seconds or the period of time specified in the instructions.
+After this time has passed, have a quick touch to check whether it is comfortable to use.

-Assuming, the heat is comfortable, your microwaveable warmer is now ready to use.
+Assuming, the heat is comfortable, your microwave wheat bag is now ready to use.

 Quick guide to heating your microwave hot water bottle safely

-Many microwave body warmers and microwave wheat packs use aromatherapy, being infused with aromatic scents such as lavender oils.
+Many microwave wheat packs use aromatherapy essential oils, and are infused with aromatic scents such as lavender oils.

 Unfortunately, like all good things, the scent is likely to fade gradually over time.
-However, worry not, as it is easy to refresh the scent.
+However, do not worry, as it is typically easy to refresh the scent.

-To do so, heat as normal and place a few drops of high quality essential oil such as lavender directly onto the heatable wrap’s surface.
-This should not damage the outer fabric.
+To do so, heat as normal and place a few drops of high quality essential oil such as lavender directly onto the outer cover's surface.
+This should not damage the fabric.

-Using a microwave body warmer or heat pack to keep warm
+Using a microwave wheat bag to keep warm

-Microwaveable warmers are great for keeping you warm throughout the year no matter the situation.
-To keep warm with a microwave body warmer, you can either rest it on or close to your body or use it to heat up the inside of your bed or sleeping bag before entering.
+Microwave wheat packs are great for keeping you warm throughout the year no matter the situation.
+To keep warm, you can either rest it on or close to your body or use it to heat up the inside of your bed or sleeping bag before entering.

 To keep warm, place the warmer close to or on you when in and around the house – for instance, when resting on the sofa.
 What’s more you can also carry it when you are going out on a cold day - for instance wrap a microwave neck warmer round your neck when you are out on a winter walk.

-To heat up the inside of your bed, simply place your heat product under your blanket for 5-10 minutes before you intend to enter.
+To heat up the inside of your bed, we suggest placing your wheat bag under your blanket for 5-10 minutes before you intend to enter.

-Using a microwave warmer or heat pack to ease aches and pains
+Using a microwave wheat bag to ease aches and pains

-Similar to hot water bottles, microwave body warmers are simple to use and cost-effective ways of providing relief to everyday aches and pains.
+Similar to hot water bottles, microwave wheat bags are simple to use and cost-effective ways of providing relief to everyday aches and pains.
 They are able to do this through both heat as well as cold therapy, hence they are sometimes also referred to as hot and cold packs.

 Heat therapy is most commonly used to help with back, neck and muscle aches, stiff joints as well as headaches and migraines.
 It is also widely used for deep tissue injuries and rehabilitation.
 Heat helps to relax you as well as improve blood circulation around your body, increasing your range of motion and reducing pain and stiffness.